i-shivamsoni/airdrop-archive/_posts/fundamentals/2024-12-23-Airdrop-Terminology-Glossary.md

 ### Fork

 When a blockchain splits into two separate chains, it's called a fork.
-Projects sometimes airdrop new tokens to holders of the original chain’s tokens.
+Projects sometimes airdrop new tokens to holders of the original chain's tokens.

 ### Gas Fees